mcsorkun/AqSolDB/README.md

 # Examples

-To execute the curation process simply click the "Reproducible Run" button located at top right corner.
-Run button executes the "data-process.py" and then the "data-curation.py" scripts.
-It must be noted that the two scripts can also be run independently.

 ## data-preprocess.py

 This file converts 2 example sub-datasets (25 instances from raw forms of dataset-A[1] and dataset-H[6]) which are then converted into a standardized format.
+(This is an example how to preprocess datasets.
+The preporcessed data files already in the data folder.)

 **inputs:**
 1. raw-dataset-A.csv (various solubility metrics (g/L, mg/L..) with Name and CAS Number)